Rhyme of meaning

-Biblical poetry is best read as lines.
+Biblical poetry employs a rhyme of meaning (called semantic parallelism) that is best noticed or felt when you read it as lines.
 A Bible version with poetic layout is a great help in this regard.
 Take Psalm 115:3, with its two lines, as an example:

 “But our God is in the heavens;